 - Only Known by Their Nickname: Every character in the movie is identified solely by a playing card-themed nickname.

 - Outside Ride: Two characters are shown hanging off the outside of a helicopter.

-- Painting the Medium: The spotlights which shine down on the player at key points of the game.
+- Painting the Medium: The game has spotlights, like those on a movie set, which shine down on the player at key points of the game.